community-ai/Data-Visualization-Tool/README.md

 # Data-Visualization-Tool
 In this project, we are looking for a web interface where user will come and upload his/her data set(CSV or Excel or MRI for now).
 There will be option provided where you choose visualization option according to your need.
+After visualising, you can feed your model with different machine learning algorithm provided there to predict something.
+This Data Visualization Tool is not only helpful for bussiness but also for healthcare and medical.
+As a developer you probably know that how Machine Learning and Statistical Learning is useful for Finance, you might have some question that how will it help to medical.
+## How will it help to Medical?
+In medical field, daily there are lots of MRI producing each day.
+What if you can visualiza and something out of it.
+I come across this problem when i was applying for internship.